 Continuing Education at Home

-During the period of school closure, Banstead Prep School children continued their education at home.
-The children had a weekly timetable, similar to their usual schedule, and teachers were available real-time online to help with the tasks set and provide feedback.
+During the period of school closure starting on 4 January 2021, Banstead Prep School children are continuing their education at home.
+The children have a weekly timetable, similar to their usual schedule (available to download below).
+Lessons are a combination of live teaching and pre-recorded lessons, using Microsoft Teams, and teachers are available real-time online to help with the tasks set and provide feedback.

 We are providing a combination of live lessons via Microsoft Teams and setting work via SeeSaw including pre-recorded PowerPoint presentations with voice over instructions, video and interactive apps.
 Feedback from teachers includes voice recordings and annotated work.
 Wherever possible instructions and feedback are provided via voice-over or video so the children can hear and see their teachers.

 Children can access and complete (dependent on age/child) most of the work with minimal parental oversight and resources include clear, step by step expectations of what the children need to do, and advance warning if additional equipment or materials are needed to complete the task.

-Using SeeSaw we can provide a much wider variety of activities and tasks for the children and teachers can introduce the learning topic and explain how to complete independent learning activities using voice recordings and video.
+SeeSaw is an app that enables us to provide a wide variety of activities and tasks for the children.
+Teachers can introduce the learning topic and explain how to complete independent learning activities using voice recordings and video.
 Children and parents can return their completed work, share photos and drawings and receive personalised verbal feedback from their teacher who can also annotate their work.

 All your child’s home learning instructions and activities will be provided via SeeSaw.
-You can also have oversight via alerts from the SeeSaw family app.
 An introduction to SeeSaw for parents including instructions for downloading the family app can be found below.

 Your child's timetable shows when their teacher is available to help with their work, either via email or a live clinic using Teams.
 You can also email their teacher directly with any questions.
 Your child's teachers will respond to their completed work via SeeSaw.

 As usual, please contact your child's class teacher in the first instance if you have any concerns about either their learning or wellbeing.